-- I understand my child will hear sounds, but will he/she be able to understand what is heard clear enough so they can begin speaking clear enough to function “normally” in a hearing world?
+I understand my child will hear sounds, but will he/she be able to understand what is heard clear enough so they can begin speaking clear enough to function “normally” in a hearing world?
 If so, how long with this process take?

-- Will my child need additional support(s), in addition to the CI, to reach their highest possible functioning level within the hearing world?
+Will my child need additional support(s), in addition to the CI, to reach their highest possible functioning level within the hearing world?
 If so, what are they?

-- What is the average number of years it takes for an older deaf/HOH child (over the age of 3), following implantation to begin to speak in full sentences accurately and being fully understood by others and with an age-appropriate level of comprehension?
+What is the average number of years it takes for an older deaf/HOH child (over the age of 3), following implantation to begin to speak in full sentences accurately and being fully understood by others and with an age-appropriate level of comprehension?

-- How long will the CI last?
+How long will the CI last?
 Will it need to be replaced?

-- Could the fact my adopted deaf/HOH child’s brain has been traumatized by neglect and institutionalization sabotage the best possible outcomes provided by a CI?
+Could the fact my adopted deaf/HOH child’s brain has been traumatized by neglect and institutionalization sabotage the best possible outcomes provided by a CI?

-- Will you allow us to still use sign language with our deaf/HOH child after implantation(some programs will not)?
+Will you allow us to still use sign language with our deaf/HOH child after implantation(some programs will not)?

-- Am I willing and able to commit the time needed to ensure my implanted deaf/HOH adopted child receives every required external resource (listening and speaking skills therapies & trainings), IF they are available in my area, whereby granting them the best environment for developing the highest possible outcomes achievable for them, whatever that is?
+Am I willing and able to commit the time needed to ensure my implanted deaf/HOH adopted child receives every required external resource (listening and speaking skills therapies & training), IF they are available in my area, whereby granting them the best environment for developing the highest possible outcomes achievable for them, whatever that is?

 Last, but certainly not least, is the question of the whole child.
 How will the CI affect the whole child cognitively, emotionally, physically, and spiritually?
 The CI requires years of training and therapies for communication (listening and speaking skills) to develop, how will that impact the adopted deaf child’s ability to connect and bond with hearing family members and beyond?
 How will the CI affect them as they grow into adulthood?

-I strongly recommend you interview at least 4 adult CI recipients that were implanted after the age of 3 and more specifically those who had no access to language (no hearing aides or speech training) prior to implantation, this will give the best comparison.
+I strongly recommend you interview at least 4 adult CI recipients that were implanted after the age of 3 and more specifically those who had no access to language (no hearing aids or speech training) prior to implantation, this will give the best comparison.
 However, unless they were adopted, with traumatized brain development, the comparison will still not be equal.